-- 3. The previous strategies for indoor sports facilities and sports pitches were completed in 2008/09 are now substantially out of date.
-Much has been achieved in the last 10 years to reshape and improve the infrastructure for sport and physical activity in East Renfrewshire but there is now a need to reassess those assets and provide a framework for the next 10 years. - 4.
-The revised attached were commissioned by the Council and funded jointly by ERC Education and Environment Departments and sportscotland.
-Copies of the strategies are attached. - 5.
-The recent public consultation around the future of Eastwood Leisure Centre should be seen in the context of these strategies (see para 9 below).
+3. The previous strategies for indoor sports facilities and sports pitches were completed in 2008/09 are now substantially out of date.
+Much has been achieved in the last 10 years to reshape and improve the infrastructure for sport and physical activity in East Renfrewshire but there is now a need to reassess those assets and provide a framework for the next 10 years.

+4. The revised draft strategies were commissioned by the Council and funded jointly by ERC Education and Environment Departments and sportscotland.
+Copies of the strategies are attached.
+It should be noted that the strategies cover the East Renfrewshire area and whilst the Council and ERCLT will play a leadership role, there will be many partners.

+5. The recent public consultation around the future of Eastwood Leisure Centre should be seen in the context of these strategies (see para 9 below).